Search for a new resonance decaying to a Higgs boson and a scalar boson in events with two b jets and two Z bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation and signal extraction strategy

 The kinematic variables of the final-state objects are used as the inputs of the BDT.
-After excluding correlated variables with correlation coefficients larger than 50\% in both signal and backgrounds samples (the correlation coefficients are determined using the TMVA package~\cite{Hocker:2007ht}), we use the following variables for training for the \HH signal: the leading lepton \pt and $\eta$, the dilepton \pt ($\pt^{\Pell\Pell}$), the \pt and $\phi$ of the leading jet from \PZ boson decay, the \pt of subleading jet from Higgs boson decay, the \pt and invariant mass of the pair of \PQb-tagged jets, the scalar sum of the jet transverse momenta (HT), the spatial separation between two leptons ($\Delta R(\Pell,\Pell)$), the spatial separation between leading lepton and two \PQb jets ($\Delta R({\Pell}_1,{\PQb}_1)$, $\Delta R({\Pell}_1,{\PQb}_2)$), and the difference between the reconstructed resonance mass and the assigned resonance mass.
-The variables used to train a BDT for the {\HY} signal are similar: the leading lepton \pt and $\eta$, the $\pt^{\Pell\Pell}$, the \pt and $\phi$ of the leading jet from \PZ boson decay, the \pt of two \PQb jets, the \pt and invariant mass of the pair of \PQb-tagged jets, the HT, the $\Delta R(\Pell,\Pell)$, the $\Delta R({\Pell}_1,{\PQb}_1)$, the $\Delta R({\Pell}_1,{\PQb}_2)$, and the assigned resonance mass.
+After excluding correlated variables with correlation coefficients larger than 50\% in both signal and backgrounds samples (the correlation coefficients are determined using the TMVA package~\cite{Hocker:2007ht}), we use the following variables for training for the \HY signal: the leading lepton \pt and $\eta$, the dilepton \pt ($\pt^{\Pell\Pell}$), the \pt and $\phi$ of the leading jet from \PZ boson decay, the \pt of the two \PQb jets, the \pt and invariant mass of the pair of \PQb-tagged jets, the scalar sum of the jet transverse momenta (HT), the spatial separation between two leptons [$\Delta R(\Pell,\Pell)$], the spatial separation between leading lepton and two \PQb jets [$\Delta R({\Pell}_1,{\PQb}_1)$, $\Delta R({\Pell}_1,{\PQb}_2)$], and the assigned resonance mass.
+The variables used to train a BDT for the {\HH} signal are similar: the leading lepton \pt and $\eta$, the $\pt^{\Pell\Pell}$, the \pt and $\phi$ of the leading jet from \PZ boson decay, the \pt of subleading jet from Higgs boson decay, the \pt and invariant mass of the pair of \PQb-tagged jets, the HT, the $\Delta R(\Pell,\Pell)$, the $\Delta R({\Pell}_1,{\PQb}_1)$, the $\Delta R({\Pell}_1,{\PQb}_2)$, and the difference between the reconstructed resonance mass and the assigned resonance mass.
 The variables $\Delta R(\Pell,\Pell)$, HT, $\Delta R({\Pell}_1,{\PQb}_1)$, and $\Delta R({\Pell}_1,{\PQb}_2)$ exhibit the strongest discriminating power among all those considered.
 The corresponding distributions are shown in Fig.~\ref{fig:preBDT}, where the electron and muon channels are combined and all three data-taking years are used.
-The distributions of the SM backgrounds and BSM \HH signals use the default nuisance parameters (referred to as ``pre-fit'').
+The distributions of the SM backgrounds and BSM \HY signals use the default nuisance parameters (referred to as ``prefit'').
+Three representative signal hypotheses are displayed, corresponding to resonance masses of $\mXres=700$, 1000, and 2000\GeV, respectively, with the mass of the \PY boson fixed at $\mYres=125\GeV$.
+For visual clarity, these signal templates are normalized to a cross section of 100\unit{pb}, which allows for a direct comparison of the signal shapes relative to the background across the mass spectrum.